ThomasTsih/ThomasDAAD/index.md

 Method
 ========================================================
-Indicators of searching what I am observing using specific descriptive labels?
+Indicators of searching what I am observing using specific expert-borrowed descriptive labels?

 and then googling it?